Absolute Value Equation That Has No Solution

 Q: Are there real-world applications where equations with no solutions are relevant?

 A: Yes, equations with no solutions can be relevant in real-world applications.
-They often indicate that the problem is not well-defined or that there are constraints or limitations that make it impossible to find a solution.
-For example, in engineering design, if an equation representing the required dimensions of a component has no solution, it may indicate that the design is not feasible or that the specifications need to be revised.
+Also, they often indicate that the problem is not well-defined or that there are constraints or limitations that make it impossible to find a solution.
+As an example, in engineering design, if an equation representing the required dimensions of a component has no solution, it may indicate that the design is not feasible or that the specifications need to be revised.

 Conclusion